 1. Computing Benefits due to Lower Tax Rates and Increased Credits

 Taxpayers can compute the likely benefit at a broader level.
 The provision categorizes the likely benefits in two baskets:

 a) More input tax credits becoming available

-At present, Central Sales Tax (CST) is a cost in the supply chain, while in GST regime there will be no CST.
-This could be construed as a benefit arising due to transition to GST.
-Today service providers cannot claim credit of VAT paid on goods, and traders cannot claim credit of excise/ countervailing duty and service tax.
-Going forward, these credits are expected to accrue to a taxpayer.
-Taxpayer should identify these benefits arising on account of transition to GST at organizational level.
+Central Sales Tax (CST) was a cost in the supply chain, while in GST regime there is no CST.
+This is construed as a benefit arising due to transition to GST.
+Earleir service providers could not claim credit of VAT paid on goods, and traders could not claim credit of excise/ countervailing duty and service tax.
+However, now these credits accrue to a taxpayer.
+Taxpayer needs to identify these benefits arising on account of transition to GST at organizational level.

 Tax benefits can also be computed at the product level based on a cost sheet.